enzymejs/enzyme/docs/api/shallow.md

 Shallow rendering is useful to constrain yourself to testing a component as a unit, and to ensure that your tests aren't indirectly asserting on behavior of child components.

+As of Enzyme v3, the `shallow` API does call React lifecycle methods such as `componentDidMount` and `componentDidUpdate`.

 ```jsx
 import { shallow } from 'enzyme';
 import sinon from 'sinon';